npnpatidar/rajasthan/docs/RAS/6_management/1_Modern_concept_of_marketing_and_Marketing_mix.md

 * **Services:** An act or performance offered by one party to another.
 Characteristics: intangible, inseparable from provider, variable quality, perishable.

 * **Services Marketing Mix (7 Ps):** Product, Price, Place, Promotion, People, Physical Evidence, Process.

-This detailed structured outline covers all the key concepts and information mentioned in the lecture transcript and is suitable for exam revision.
-Remember to refer to your course materials and other resources for a complete understanding.